galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 In their raw state, FASTQ files do not tell us very much.
 The sequences they signify align to genes in a genome, and it is these genes that we are interested in.

-Mapping is a relatively straightforward process, and is covered more extensively in the [Galaxy NGS tutorial]({{site.baseurl}}/topics/sequence-analysis):
+Mapping is a relatively straightforward process, and is covered more extensively in the *Sequence Analysis* tutorials [here]({{site.baseurl}}/topics/sequence-analysis):

  1. Select your genome
  2. Select your gene annotation file